How Nen x Survivor Actually Plays (So You Stop Dying Instantly)

 More layers of defense only if you’re still taking heavy chip damage

-Playstyle: Wide circles, periodically weaving back through dead enemies to scoop big XP clusters.
-Let supports melt anything that gets close while your shots thin the frontline.
+Playstyle: Wide circles, weaving back through dead enemies to scoop big XP clusters.
+Let supports melt anything close while your shots thin the frontline.

 Melee Leader Starter Plan